 $59 |

-Dr. Balbir Chauhan is a specialist in general pediatrics.
-His areas of expertise include depression, ear pain, and elbow pain.
-Dr. Chauhan is affiliated with MedStar Franklin Square Medical Center.
-He is a graduate of Government Medical College and a graduate of the University of Maryland Medical Center's residency program.
-Dr. Chauhan (or staff) speaks the following languages: Urdu, Hindi, and Punjabi.
+Dr. Balbir Chauhan is a specialist in general pediatrics in Baltimore, MD and Joppa, MD.
+His clinical interests include hearing test, eczema, and sleep disorders.
+Dr. Chauhan is professionally affiliated with MedStar Franklin Square Medical Center.
+He is a graduate of Government Medical College, Amritsar.
+His medical residency was performed at the University of Maryland Medical Center.